 - 1 cup of whole wheat flour (I use white whole wheat flour)

 - 1 tsp baking powder

-- Mix in the sugar, egg, butter, and yogurt.
+Mix in the sugar, egg, butter, yogurt, and milk.
 Add the rest of the dry ingredients and mix until all the dry ingredients are wet.

 Grease a 12 cup muffin tin or use cupcake liners.
 Spoon batter evenly amount the tin.

 They taste great warm or the next day.
 Enjoy with a cup of tea or coffee or my favorite: a tall glass of cold milk.